About Us

 "Sixty Years of Collecting Horse Books."
 Ticknor Society Collectors' Roundtable, Boston, 2017.

-"Horse Books in New England."
+"Horse Books in New England," with accompanying list of resources, "Collecting and Caring for Horse Books."
 New England Region/Carriage Association of America Learning Weekend, 2011.

 " 'I Got the Horse Right Here': Information Networks in Nineteenth-Century American Horse Racing."
 Society for the History of Authorship, Reading, and Publishing (SHARP), Minneapolis, MN, 2007.